LeoLe128/bike-sales-analytics/README.md

 ## Executive Summary
 Gamezone experienced strong sales growth from 2019 to 2020, with annual revenue surging by 163% amid the pandemic.
 The U.S. market alone contributed approximately 50% of total revenue.
 Gaming Monitors, Nintendo Switch, and PlayStation Bundles consistently accounted for 85% of revenue.
 While both unique and repeat customer counts doubled in 2020, the repeat purchase rate declined slightly from 2.1% to 1.9%, indicating difficulty driving second purchases.
 The direct marketing channel remained the primary revenue driver, generating 85% of total sales, while the website dominated as the main purchase platform with 97% of total revenue.
 ## Objectives
+The objective of this exploratory data analysis is to examine online order data from January 2019 to December 2020.
+The analysis aims to uncover key trends in sales, customer behavior, and performance across regions, countries, marketing channels, and purchase platforms, as well as identify data quality issues.
+Insights from this EDA will support deeper business analysis and inform the design of performance dashboards in Power BI.
 ## Data overview
 <p align="center">
   <img src="https://github.com/user-attachments/assets/48b30b7e-0265-4653-9d93-17f03d8733b9" alt="Dataset ERD"/>